 These issues are particularly important for multi-member LLCs.
-When an LLC is formed, the Operating Agreement must spell out who the Manager is, how a Manager is selected, and what degree of control they have over the LLC.
+When an LLC is formed, the operating agreement must spell out who the Manager is, how a Manager is selected, and what degree of control they have over the LLC.
 Unfortunately, clauses that give too much power to a Manager may be abused at the expense of other members or the company.
-A good Operating Agreement keeps managerial powers in check in the following ways:
+A good document keeps managerial powers in check in the following ways:

 Bottom line: any clause that has the potential for abuse of power will catch the attention of a seasoned attorney.
-Lawyers who do not regularly form LLCs may be aware of the necessary parts of a legally-binding Operating Agreement, but are more likely to overlook these nuances.
-An experienced business attorney or real estate attorney who regularly forms LLCs is your best bet for getting what you want out of your Operating Agreement.
+Lawyers who do not regularly form LLCs may be aware of the necessary parts of a legally-binding agreement, but are more likely to overlook these nuances.
+An experienced business attorney or real estate attorney who regularly forms LLCs is your best bet for getting what you want out of your operating agreement.